McKinley Green

-Writing and Rhetoric: Professional and Technical Writing, Rhetoric and Composition, Queer Rhetorics, HIV/AIDS, Health Communication, Risk Communication
+Writing and Rhetoric: Professional and Technical Writing, Queer Rhetorics, HIV/AIDS, Health Communication, Risk Communication

 Dr. McKinley Green (he/him) studies queer rhetorics, community-based research, and sexual health risk communication around HIV/AIDS.
-His current research project investigates how young people living with HIV communicate about HIV risk on social media and dating applications.
-This project works from a premise that people living with HIV have developed complex rhetorical strategies to communicate about HIV, and that these situated communication practices can offer models for public health institutions invested in HIV risk reduction.
-His research has been published in Technical Communication Quarterly, Computers and Composition, and Queer Studies in Media and Popular Culture.
+His current research project investigates how young people living with HIV understand, communicate about, and mitigate the health risks that are most important to their lives.
+This project works from a premise that people living with HIV have developed complex rhetorical strategies to communicate about HIV risk, and that these situated communication practices can offer models for public health institutions invested in HIV risk reduction.
+His research has been published in Rhetoric of Health and Medicine, Technical Communication Quarterly, Computers and Composition, and Queer Studies in Media and Popular Culture.

 Green, M. (2021).
 Risking Disclosure: Unruly Rhetorics and Queer (Ing) HIV Risk Communication on Grindr.
 Technical Communication Quarterly 30(3), 271-284.
 Special issue on Unruly Bodies, Intersectionality, and Marginalization in Health and Medical Discourse. https://doi.org/10.1080/10572252.2021.1930185